lbb7399/mybots/README.md

 ![Seed 4 med](https://github.com/lbb7399/mybots/blob/final-project/figures/Seed%204%20Evolution%20Curve.png?raw=true)
 ![Seed 5 med](https://github.com/lbb7399/mybots/blob/final-project/figures/Seed%205%20Evolution%20Curve.png?raw=true)

-As seen in the plots above, when considering the range of fitnesses in each run
+As seen in the plots above, when considering the range of fitnesses in each run the populations are extremely similar.
+Running a t-test across all populations, they are 97% similar.
+Therefore the hypothesis is false, at least for this set of mutations.

+## Discussion

+While the hypothesis failed, there is still something to be learned from this experiment.

+### Number of links and fitness

+(see pickles/mutationsTrue.xlsx for the successful mutations of the most successful line in each run)

 ## Required Installation